 Although Baker & Associates was not involved in the recent case of Brown v.
 TGS Management Co., LLC, employers should take note of the details of this case.
 Essentially, the employer defined confidential information so broadly that:

-- The former employee claimed the terms prevented them from working in the same field again
+- The former employee claimed the terms prevented them from working in the same field again; and

 Non-compete agreements are both unlawful and unenforceable under California Code.